-The next day we discovered that Carew Castle, just 4 miles from Lawrenny, was hosting a medieval village with period activities for the kids.
+The next day we discovered that Carew Castle, just 3 miles from yesterdays pub, was hosting a medieval village with period activities for the kids.
 We went along and for the cost of a few groats and a very good value entry fee we were all entertained all day.
 The castle is privately owned and there was a medieval knight in residence, claiming very realistically to be Sir Rhys Thomas the true descendant of the Lord of the castle.
 I still don’t know whether to believe him!
-Sir Rhys gave a tour of the castle and a demonstration of how to put on medieval armour.
+Sir Rhys gave a tour of the castle and a demonstration of how to put on medieval armor.
 We wandered around the medieval tented village and the children used their groats to take part in medieval activities.
-They bought some dough from a hessian clad lady who showed them how to plait it into medieval flat bread and baked it in her wood oven.
+They bought some dough from a hessian-clad lady who showed them how to plait it into medieval flat bread and baked it in her wood oven.
 They made a shield with a design of their own coats of arms and practiced writing with a quill.
 A few groats seemed to go a long way in that tented village on our holiday near Tenby.

 Our castle entry tickets included entry to Cresswell Mill, five minutes’ walk down the river from the castle.
 Here we found a lady had opened her garden to make a café where we had welsh cakes and a lovely pot of tea.
 Cresswell Mill is a tidal mill and when we arrived the tide had just turned and the building was drumming with the power of the water.
 It had an excellent display and the children were very pleased with the activity books from the gift shop all about a holiday near Tenby.
 Walking back to the castle in the evening sun, the tide full in and huge banners fluttering from the castle tours, Carew castle looked tremendous.
 It looked alive and lived in.